Despite big talk, Trump makes modest border wall ask

 - It's to test out "pilot cases" of the most effective means to cover the terrain

+- Proposes hiring more lawyers to help with immigration cases, wall issues

-Washington (CNN)The White House is releasing its budget proposal Thursday with just $1.5 billion immediately earmarked for the President's oft-promised Southern border wall with Mexico -- a reflection of the fact that the administration doesn't yet know what it wants the wall to look like, the budget director said.
+Washington (CNN)The White House released its budget proposal Thursday with just $1 billion immediately earmarked for the President's oft-promised border wall with Mexico -- a reflection of the fact that the administration doesn't yet know what it wants the wall to look like, the budget director said.

+The $1 billion for the "first installment" of the wall would be accompanied by about $400 million in support like border security technology and access roads and nearly $300 million for Customs and Border Protection operations.

+The administration is also asking for money to hire 20 Justice Department lawyers to bolster efforts to obtain the land to build the wall and 20 more staffers for immigration litigation.
+It would also add another $1.5 billion to support detention and deportations.

-Office of Management and Budget Director Mick Mulvaney told reporters at a Wednesday briefing that the amount was all that the administration could spend on the border wall this year, calling it a first installment.
+Office of Management and Budget Director Mick Mulvaney told reporters at a Wednesday briefing that the amount was all that the administration could spend on the border wall this year.

-Early estimates of a full wall along the border have ranged from $12 billion to $21 billion, so the $1.5 billion in the supplemental funding package that the White House will ask Congress to pass quickly is just a small fraction of what such a wall could cost.
-More will be requested in the full budget request for 2018, though nowhere near the total amount.
+Early estimates of a full wall along the border have ranged from $12 billion to $21 billion, so the $1 billion in the supplemental funding package that the White House will ask Congress to pass quickly is just a small fraction of what such a wall could cost.
+More is also being asked for in the full budget request for 2018, though nowhere near the total amount.

 But Mulvaney said that's partly because the administration is still deciding what it wants its wall to consist of.